eplusminus/transcribbler/README.md

-Transcriptacular is a Mac OS X text editor with extensions for audio/video transcription.
+Transcribbler is a Mac OS X text editor with extensions for audio/video transcription.
 It doesn't do voice recognition, it just helps you type as quickly as possible using customizable keyboard controls and word/phrase abbreviations.
 It uses basic Cocoa API components for text editing, and QuickTime for audio and video playback.